 Well, he supposed - he could only smile and hope - that he did possess some suitable quality for the job he'd been sent to do.

-But now the four-note beat swelled into a roar, in which the third note became dominant both in noise and in brighter accompanying flashes.
+But now the four-note beat swelled into a roar, in which the third note became dominant both in noise-volume and in brighter accompanying flashes.
 Until suddenly -